 There are other minor stylistic flourishes seen in Jackie Brown that follow this homage style.
 During Jackie’s court hearing early on in the film Tarantino uses a split diopter, a technique that was used repeatedly by Brian De Palma, a director frequently cited as one of Tarantino’s many influential heroes.
 Whereas the extended scenes of dialogue in Pulp Fiction could be described as riveting but ultimately shallow small talk, here the same scenes serve to enrich the characters, to give them a much needed depth as we see these middle-aged, regular Joes and Josephines lamenting or at least evaluating their lives for better or worse.
 The scene with Jackie and Max discussing her resistance to move from vinyl to CD now plays somewhat differently to how it did 20 years ago and in a very pleasing way given the recent resurgence in popularity of vinyl in this very much digital age.
 The message of nostalgia still plays the same but it’s a nice little unintended twist.

 There’s something inherently intriguing about watching someone attempting to pull off a complex scam.
 Films such as The Sting and Catch Me If You Can play on this factor and Jackie Brown does it so well because our heroine isn’t doing it out of greed but out of a sense of self preservation making it that much easier for the audience to root for her.
 That Tarantino does such a great job to flesh her out and make us fall in love with her through Max Cherry’s eyes forms the crux and heart of the story.
-In its depiction of real people in real life situations and engaging in real relationships Jackie Brown remains the one film of Tarantino’s that’s has one foot firmly set outside of the hyper-stylised Tarantinoverse that the rest of his films inhabit and it’s all the better for it.
+In its depiction of real people in real life situations and engaging in real relationships, Jackie Brown remains the one film of Tarantino’s that’s has one foot firmly set outside of the hyper-stylised Tarantinoverse that the rest of his films inhabit and it’s all the better for it.
 It has a beautiful autumnal quality to it and is more akin to a film made in the twilight years of a director’s career as opposed to being only their third feature film.
 It showed the world that Tarantino had great breadth and a range of directorial capability that suggested that he could turn his hand to any number of different genres and styles of filmmaking.
 Whether he has lived up to that promise is up for debate, but he’s certainly given it a go by dipping his creative brush into various different genres such as Asian cinema, Grind-house, War films and Westerns in the years following Jackie Brown.
 Tarantino certainly can be very polarising and has his detractors but I defy anyone to deny that Jackie Brown is a film that shows a commendable maturity in spite of its stylish veneer.

 Whilst Tarantino’s first two films were hugely influential and more than made their mark on the cinematic landscape of the ’90s, Jackie Brown wasn’t in the same league in terms of its subsequent success and lasting impact.
 This really is a shame as it’s easily Tarantino’s least self indulgent and most mature film and for those who are put off by the director’s self created, hyper-stylised universe and often cartoonish characters, it remains for many his best film.
 It shows a far more careful and considered approach to building layered characters and was far less a case of style taking centre stage over the actual story itself, a factor that could be said to apply to some of his later films.

 My opinion of Jackie Brown has remained the same since I first walked out of the cinema 20 years ago with a broad smile on my face.
 It played to my own love of Blaxploitation cinema, the accompanying music of those films and the ’70s in general.
 It was one of the most surprisingly refreshing films I’d seen and to this day has some of the best use of existing music of any film I’ve seen.
 The performances across the board are superb especially the wonderful Pam Grier and the 154 minutes fly by in spite of a relative lack of action compared to Tarantino’s other films.
 For a time I considered Jackie Brown to be his best film, a potentially controversial opinion given how great some of his films are.
 Whilst my opinion of the director himself has had its ups and downs in the quarter of a century that he’s been making feature films, my love of Jackie Brown has remained constant.
 It’s Tarantino’s most romantic film in both the traditional sense of the very real human relationships it depicts but also in its celebration of a bygone era and the films of that period.
 It’s a different beast to the film most consider to be his magnum opus, Pulp Fiction, but it has the same effortless style and charm but is far less knowingly self indulgent than some of his films.
-Jackie Brown is a movie I have always loved.
-It represents the peak of Tarantino’s maturity as a director and more than that is a beautifully crafted love letter to a bygone era of both film and popular culture.
+Jackie Brown is a movie that I’ve always loved.
+It represents the peak of Tarantino’s maturity as a director and more than that, is a beautifully crafted love letter to a bygone era of both film and popular culture.

 Film ’89 Verdict – 10/10